-A) GASB Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68 ("GASB No. 71")," eliminates a potential source of understatement of restated beginning net position and expense in a government's first year of implementing GASB Statement No. 68, "Accounting and Financial Reporting for Pensions ("GASB No. 68")."
+- C) GASB Statement No. 70, "Accounting and Financial Reporting for Nonexchange Financial Guarantees ("GASB No. 70")," requires a government that extends a nonexchange financial guarantee to recognize a liability when qualitative factors and historical data, if any, indicate that it is more likely than not that the government will be required to make a payment on the guarantee.
+GASB No. 70 specifies the information required to be disclosed by governments that extend nonexchange financial guarantees.
+In addition, GASB No. 70 requires new information to be disclosed by governments that receive nonexchange financial guarantees.
+The provisions of GASB No. 70 are effective for reporting periods beginning after June 15, 2013.
+Earlier application is encouraged.
+The Organization's management has determined that GASB No. 70 will not have a significant impact on the Organization's financial statements. - D) GASB Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date An Amendment of GASB Statement No. 68 ("GASB No. 71")," eliminates a potential source of understatement of restated beginning net position and expense in a government's first year of implementing GASB Statement No. 68, "Accounting and Financial Reporting for Pensions ("GASB No. 68")."
 To correct this potential understatement, GASB No. 71 requires a state or local government, when transitioning to the new pension standards, to recognize a beginning deferred outflow of resources for its pension contributions made during the time between the measurement date of the beginning net pension liability and the beginning of the initial fiscal year of implementation.
 This amount will be recognized regardless of whether it is practical to determine the beginning amounts of all other deferred outflows of resources and deferred inflows of resources related to pensions.

 The provisions are effective simultaneously with the provisions of GASB No. 68, which is required to be applied in fiscal years beginning after June 15, 2014.
-The Organization has not completed the process of evaluating the effects of GASB No. 68 and GASB No. 71 on its financial statements.
+The Organization has not completed the process of evaluating the effect of GASB No. 71 on its financial statements.